dabit3/foundry-workshop/README.md

 > Also see [Foundry Book](https://book.getfoundry.sh/), [Foundry cheatsheet](https://github.com/dabit3/foundry-cheatsheet), and [this video tutorial](https://www.youtube.com/watch?v=uelA2U9TbgM)

+### Things that we'll be covering
+- Testing & assertions
+- Fuzzing
+- Logging
+- Running a local node
+- Deploying a contract to the local node
+- Calling contracts from the CLI
+- Installing and using libraries
+- Configuring remappings
+- Mocking users

 In this workshop  you'll learn how to build, test, and deploy smart contracts with Solidity using Foundry.
 We'll start with an overview of the various CLIs and libraries that make up [Foundry](https://github.com/foundry-rs/foundry), what they do, and how to install them.

 We'll then spin up a new project, walk through the file structure, and create an example smart contract.
 From there we'll create and run tests for the contract.
 Next, we'll run a local test Ethereum network, deploy the contract to the network, and use cast to call end execute transactions to the test network.